 In the example patchbay shown above we can note various things.
 We are using the Ardour Tracks sources tab, so we see the output ports of the three tracks in our session: Fred, Jim and Foo.
 Our destinations are from the Ardour Busses tab, so we have the inputs of a session bus, Sheila, and the inputs of the master bus.
 Fred and Jim have stereo outputs, so have L and R connections.
 Foo is a MIDI track, so it only has one connection, and its squares in the grid are coloured light grey to indicate that no connection can be made between Foo (a MIDI output) and our busses (which are all audio-input).

 The green dots in the example show that both Foo and Bar are connected to the master bus, left to left and right to right.

 Variants on the Patchbay

 Slightly different versions of the patchbay are available from different places in Ardour.
-For a global view of all JACK audio connections, use Window > Audio Patchbay, or press P. A corresponding MIDI Connection Manager can be opened using P.
+A global view of all JACK audio connections is available, in Window > Audio Connections, or by pressing P. A corresponding MIDI Connection Manager can be opened using P.